-Stress, or what one might call ‘short-term anxiety’, is caused by many of the challenges of every-day life.
+Stress, or what one might call ‘anxiety of daily life’, is caused by many of the challenges of every-day living.
 These include:

 Sometimes, our anxiety boils over into anger.
 If this is a frequent issue for you, please check out my page on anger management.

 On the other hand, there is a different type of anxiety.
 Let’s call this ‘existential anxiety’.
 When I consider this, I think of four major themes in life:

 Irv Yalom, the renowned existential psychotherapist and Professor Emeritus at Stanford University, has written a great deal on existential psychotherapy and discusses the four themes I outline above in greater detail here.
 It doesn’t take a rocket scientist to realize that the four themes mentioned above are hugely important in all of our lives.
 To the degree that these themes are problematic in our lives, we will have significant anxiety.

 In order to successfully treat anxiety and stress, it’s vital that you understand BOTH levels (the daily pressures and the major life issues that cause anxiety).

 Let’s talk about the day to day variety first.
 Daily stressors, when they build up over time, can create anxiety and stress that is downright disabling.
 For some, the anxiety boils over into panic attacks, physical illnesses (high blood pressure, heart problems, etc.), and inability to function at the level we are used to.